grab/engineering-blog/_posts/2024-08-27-chimera-sandbox.md

 ## Deep integration with Spark

 The platform is deeply integrated with internal Spark engines, enabling users to experiment building  extract, transform, and load (ETL) jobs with data from Grab’s data lake.
-Integrated helpers provide a faster developer experience, such as %%spark_sql magic cell to execute spark SQL queries without needing to write additional code to start a Spark session.
+Integrated helpers such as SparkConnect Kernel and %%spark_sql magic cell,provide a faster developer experience, which can execute Spark SQL queries without needing to write additional code to start a Spark session and query.

 <div class="post-image-section"><figure>
   <img src="/img/chimera-sandbox/magic-cell.gif" alt="" style="width:80%"><figcaption align="middle">Figure 4. %%spark_sql magic cell enables users to quickly explore data with Spark.</figcaption>